 “The loss of learning that many children are experiencing is morally unacceptable.”

-You don’t have to look too far back to find pinnacle moments in our history, where learning was interrupted.
-World Wars and pandemics are just some of the causes of historical learning interruptions.
+You don’t have to look too far back to find pinnacle moments in our history where learning was interrupted.
+World Wars and pandemics are just some causes of historical learning interruptions.
 So, what did parents, students and educators do during these educational interruptions?
-And are there lessons that we can learn from these past learning interruptions, to help our children in the future?
+And are there lessons we can learn from these past learning interruptions to help our children in the future?

 Education and the First World War, 1914 – 1918

 The history of schools during the First World War has been heavily neglected.
-Until recently when several detailed written studies (monographs) were published during the last decade.
-These monographs have really started to fill the gap of knowledge that we had about education during the First World War.
+Until recently, several detailed written studies (monographs) were published during the last decade.
+These monographs have started to fill the knowledge gap about education during the First World War.

 Some European schools attempted to stay open, despite all the setbacks.
-However, the lack of teachers proved to be a major issue.
+However, the lack of teachers proved to be a significant issue.
 School administrators were desperate to find replacements for these teachers.
-So, they turned to retired teachers, or teachers that were still in training.
-Schools tried to mix classes together, but the overcrowded rooms caused disease and other issues with the children.
-Many schools tried half and sometimes even one-third day sessions, with little success.
+So, they turned to retired teachers or teachers still in training.
+Schools tried to mix classes, but the crowded rooms caused disease and other issues with the children.
+Many schools tried half and sometimes even one-third-day sessions with little success.

 In Canada and the United States:

 Italy, France, Great Britain, Australia, Canada and the United States faired much better than countries in Central Europe during the First World War.
 One reason was 60-80 percent of teachers were female.
-The children and teachers in these states also didn’t suffer from serious malnutrition like those of Central Europe.
-However, many children were unable to attend school because they had to start working from a young age to support their families as their father’s were away.
-Comparatively, some children had to watch their younger siblings, while their mother went to find work, so the children would inevitably miss school.
+The children and teachers in these states also didn’t suffer from severe malnutrition like those of Central Europe.
+However, many children could not attend school because they had to start working from a young age to support their families as their fathers were away.
+Comparatively, some children had to watch their younger siblings while their mothers went to find work, so the children would inevitably miss school.

-The First World War played a major role in interrupting the lives of children around the world.
+The First World War played a significant role in interrupting the lives of children worldwide.
 These children faced school closures, educational uncertainties, absent parents, deaths of loved ones, poverty, and malnutrition.
 Children at this time struggled to understand why?
-So, emotional strain was also a contributor in loss of learning during The First World War.
+So, the emotional strain also contributed to the loss of learning during The First World War.

 The Spanish Flu Pandemic 1918 – 1920

 As if children didn’t struggle enough from the terror of The First World War.
 They now faced a global pandemic.
-Following the end of The First World War in 1918, countries all over the world were thrown into a global pandemic from soldiers returning from Europe with the virus.
+Following the end of The First World War in 1918, countries worldwide were thrown into a worldwide pandemic by soldiers returning from Europe with the virus.
 The Spanish flu resulted in school and business closures across the globe.
-In Ontario, Canada students from primary years to university were largely affected by the pandemic.
+In Ontario, Canada, the pandemic primarily affected students from prior years to university.
 In the fall of 1918, the Ontario School Board forced school closures across Ontario.
 These closures lasted from one week to over three months.

-The prolonged school closures caused major educational delays for students.
+The prolonged school closures caused significant educational delays for students.
 In New York, schools claimed that “the school work of half the year will amount to little or nothing.”

 The Great Depression

 During the 1900’s many generations struggled with proper education.
 In 1932 The Great Depression played a significant role in halting education for many children.
-Budget cutbacks, less school hours, increased class sizes, teachers being payed less, and school closures, all had negative effects on children’s education.
-Along with teachers struggling to teach the children that would come to school because the children were undernourished as their families were unemployed and unable to provide food.
+Budget cutbacks, fewer school hours, increased class sizes, teachers being paid less, and school closures all adversely affected children’s education.
+Teachers struggled to teach the children that would come to school because they were undernourished as their families were unemployed and unable to provide food.

 The Second World War 1939 – 1945

 Children’s education suffered intensely again during the Second World War.
 In Britain, bombing and military requisitions caused 1 and 5 schools to close.
-Families were separated, homes were destroyed, parents passed away and emotional trauma was at an all-time high.
+Families were separated, homes were destroyed, parents passed away, and emotional trauma was high.
 Many children were evacuated, leaving their homes, families, and schools.

-In Canada and the United States, elementary schools, high schools and universities, were all affected.
-There wasn’t enough man-power to keep the economy running.
+Elementary schools, high schools, and universities were affected in Canada and the United States.
+There wasn’t enough manpower to keep the economy running.
 Due to this, teachers and professors had to work or enlist.
 Causing there to be a mass shortage in teachers, professors, lessons and curriculum.
-The war wasn’t just academically disruptive, it was also socially disruptive.
-Which is similar to the disruption in education and social lives of children today.
+The war wasn’t just academically disruptive; it was also socially disruptive.
+This is similar to the disruption in education and children’s social lives today.

-The 1900’s was riddled with traumatic events which halted education, many, many times.
-Despite the educational ups and downs and major uncertainties, we can now look back and see that many of the children of those generations, are the people that laid the groundwork for the lives that we have today.
+The 1900s were riddled with traumatic events that halted education many times.
+Despite the educational ups and downs and significant uncertainties, we can now look back and see that many of those generations’ children laid the groundwork for our lives today.

-While there were many negative impacts on education and children’s lives during these trying times in history, it’s important to note that there were also many positive opportunities that arose from these intense times.
+While there were many negative impacts on education and children’s lives during these trying times in history, it’s important to note that many positive opportunities also arose from these intense times.